futurice/backend-best-practices/README.md

 Monitoring the full status of a service requires that both OS-level and application-specific monitoring checks are performed.
 OS-level checks include, for example, CPU, disk or memory usage, running processes, open ports, etc. Application specific checks are however the most important from the point of view of the running service.
 These can be anything from "does this URL respond and return HTTP status 200", to checking database connectivity, data consistency and so on.

-This page describes a way to implement the application-specific checks, which would make it easier to monitor the overall application health and give full control to the application developers to determine what checks are meaningful in the context of the concrete application.
+This section describes a way to implement the application-specific checks, which would make it easier to monitor the overall application health and give full control to the application developers to determine what checks are meaningful in the context of the concrete application.

 In essence, the idea is to have a single endpoint (an application URL) that can give a good status overview of the entire application.
 This is implemented inside the application and requires work form the project team, but on the other hand, the project team is the one who can really define what is a OK state of the application and what is considered an ERROR state.